annswob/Pracuj.pl/Pracuj.md

 #### Search results

-After defining the desired search criteria, you should see the job offers that meet your expectations:
+After defining the desired search criteria, you should see the job offers that meet your expectations.
+They are arranged by date, starting from the most recently published:

 <img src="results.jpg" alt="results" style="width:450px; height:800px"/>